Little Willie John: Legacy and honors

 John was posthumously inducted into the Rock and Roll Hall of Fame in 1996, presented by Stevie Wonder.

-James Brown, who early in his career had opened shows for John, recorded a tribute album, Thinking About Little Willie John and a Few Nice Things.
+James Brown, who early in his career had opened shows for John, recorded a tribute album, Thinking About Little Willie John and a Few Nice Things, recorded and released a few months after John's death.

 The guitarist and songwriter Robbie Robertson, formerly of The Band, mentioned John in the song "Somewhere Down the Crazy River", on his 1987 self-titled album.
 John was also mentioned in Tom Russell's "Blue Wing" and Mark Lanegan's "Like Little Willie John", from his 2004 album Bubblegum.
 The Swedish singer songwriter Peter LeMarc recorded a song entitled "Little Willie John" in 1991.

 A biography, Fever: Little Willie John, a Fast Life, Mysterious Death and the Birth of Soul, by Susan Whitall with Kevin John (another of his sons), was published by Titan Books in 2011.
 Little Willie John was posthumously inducted into the Rhythm and Blues Music Hall of Fame in 2014 as a singer and in 2016 as a songwriter.
 In June 2016, Little Willie John was inducted into the Michigan Rock and Roll Legends Hall of Fame.

 In 2022, John was inducted into the Blues Hall of Fame.
 His induction citation noted "...
 John was a sharply attired and exciting showstopper, recalled by fellow singers as mischievous, fun-loving, and generous".